Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - Restart your computer.
 - Check you have the correct DXVK version, following [Intel iGPU Users and GPUs Without Vulkan Support - Downgrading DXVK](https://uraniumfever.net/docs/setupinstructions/#-intel-igpu-users-and-gpus-without-vulkan-support---downgrading-dxvk-).
 - Re-run the Uranium Fever Wabbajack Installer, which will attempt to fix errors while resuming from the last progress point.
-- Verify Tale of Two Wastelands’ filepath and mod size match the instructions in [Installing Tale of Two Wastelands (TTW)](https://uraniumfever.net/docs/setupinstructions/#-installing-tale-of-two-wastelands-ttw-).
+- Ensure that the Tale of Two Wastelands’ filepath and mod size match the instructions in [Installing Tale of Two Wastelands (TTW)](https://uraniumfever.net/docs/setupinstructions/#-installing-tale-of-two-wastelands-ttw-).
 - If issues persist, delete the `Uranium Fever` folder and restart the installation.
 - For further help, refer to [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).
 :::